-In terms of information hiding, there is basically none.
-All procedures are running in kernel mode so they have access to all modules and packages of other procedures.
+In terms of information hiding, there is none.
+All procedures are running in kernel mode, so they have access to all modules and packages of other procedures.

 Even a monolithic system has a structure in which it can run in user mode.
 There already is a basic structure given by the organization

-- A main procedure that invokes the requested service procedures.
+- The main procedure that invokes the requested service procedures.

 - A set of service procedures that carry out system calls.

 - A set of utility procedures that help out the system procedures.

 Layered Systems Structure in Operating Systems